I have a tattoo on my arm. It is a feather. It is maroon and looks like henna. I got it on my brother, Cormac’s, 17th birthday.

 On Saturday night, at a friends house, we decided to rip open a pillow and make it rain.
 Literally rain.
 With soft white beautiful little feathers.
 It was like heaven for drunks.
 We are geniuses.

-On Sunday and Monday and Tuesday it became quite apparent that due to their little sharp sticks and Velcro like capabilities, feathers are stage 5 clingers.
-Henceforth, we are retards.
+On Sunday and Monday and Tuesday it became quite apparent that due to their little sharp sticks and velcro like capabilities, feathers are stage 5 clingers.
+Henceforth, we are idiots.